Thank You to ALL Warriors for a fantastic Season

-In addition, contrary to what you may read/hear, players living in New Hope & William Tennant School Districts are free to choose Warriors Lacrosse (per SEPYLA Bylaws).
-Simply complete the waiver process with SEPYLA, explaining that you reside in New Hope/William Tennant SD, and they will grant you permission to play at Warriors in the spring of 2014.
-Questions?
-Just let us know and we will be happy to assist!
+Simply complete the waiver process with SEPYLA, explaining that you reside in New Hope/William Tennant SD, and you will be granted permission to play for the Warriors in the spring of 2015.

 You can't do well in school if you don't do your homework.
 The same applies to lacrosse; you can't do well in lacrosse if you don't practice on your own (do your homework!).